What is Phishing?

 Check the Link

-Notice in this example, the link text appears to be legitamate, but when you hover over the link, it is actually sending you to a different address.
+Notice in the above example, the link text appears to be legitimate, but when you hover over the link, it is actually sending you to a different address.

 Official University Sites

 After inspecting the true destination of the URL in the web link, be sure that destination is a louisiana.edu address.
 The follwing addresses are examples of official University sites.

 You are responsible for maintaining the integrity of your account.

 Email is not secure for personal information, official Unviersity data, or any other sensitive electronic data.
 Email is not secure or encrypted by default.

 Using the example above, take notice of a couple of clues, outside of the glaring false URL.

 - The email is imperative and seems to intimidate the reader to comply with the instructions.